 In this comprehensive illustrated account of Camp B, Andrew Theobald examines the daily lives and tribulations of those imprisoned behind the barbed wire.
 "Dangerous Enemy Sympathizers" also scrutinizes the troubling context that led to the internment of both refugees and Canadian citizens, the debates over the ethics of internment inside and outside the camp, and the role of the camps in shaping government policy towards immigration and the post-war powers of the Canadian state.

 "Dangerous Enemy Sympathizers" is volume 26 of the New Brunswick Military Heritage Series.

 Andrew Theobald holds degrees in history from Mount Allison University, the University of New Brunswick, and Queen's University.
-He is also the author of The Bitter Harvest of War: New Brunswick and the Conscription Crisis of 1917 and numerous scholarly articles.
+He is the author of The Bitter Harvest of War: New Brunswick and the Conscription Crisis of 1917, "Dangerous Enemy Sympathizers", and numerous scholarly articles.

 Winner: Democracy 250 Atlantic Book Award for Historical Writing